kfrancis812/Analysis-and-Visualization-of-Women-in-the-Workforce/README.md

 1. Clone Repository
 2. After you have cloned the repo to your machine, navigate to the project folder in GitBash/Terminal.
 3. Create a virtual environment in the project folder. ```python3 -m venv venv 1
-4. Activate the virtual environment. ```source venv/bin/activate
+4. Activate the virtual environment. `source venv/bin/activate
-5. Install the required packages. ```pip install -r requirements.txt
-6. When you are done working on your repo, deactivate the virtual environment. ```deactivate
+5. Install the required packages. `pip install -r requirements.txt When you are done working on your repo, deactivate the virtual environment. ```deactivate
+6. In the terminal run `jupyter notebook
+   This will open your browser.
+Open each of the following notebooks and run to clean the data and create the database.
+In Juptyer Notebook, once the file is open, click the play button at the top to run.
-7. Run /clean_data_gender_wage_gap_oecd.ipynb
+   1. /clean_data_gender_wage_gap_oecd.ipynb
-   /clean_data_female_labor_force_participation_rates.ipynb
+   2. /clean_data_female_labor_force_participation_rates.ipynb
-   /clean_data_continents.ipynb
+   3. /clean_data_continents.ipynb

-analysis.ipynb

-jupyter nbconvert --execute clean_data_gender_wage_gap_oecd.ipynb jupyter nbconvert --execute clean_data_female_labor_force_participation_rates.ipynb jupyter nbconvert --execute clean_data_continents.ipynb jupyter nbconvert --execute analysis.ipynb

-to pull crash data from the API and create the SQLite database.
-Execute managing_tables.py to create and clean the necessary tables and merge the crash data with moon phase data.
-Run crashes_x_moonphase.py to clean the combined data and create a CSV file for visualization in Tableau.
-Import the CSV file crashes_x_moon.csv into Tableau for visualization.
+7. Then run the /analysis.ipynb notebook to create the data visualizations.

+If you run into any issues, you can also view the notebook in a IDE with the juypter notebook extension: https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter